a-razhenkova/IdentityAPI/README.md

 5. If the `client status` is acceptable, the system checks for an active `subscription`.
 6. If there is an active `subscription`, the stored `secret` is compared with the provided secret.
 7. If the `secret` is valid, the `failed login attempt counter` is reset.
-8. An `access token` of type JWT is generated, scoped to the `client ID` and the applications the client is allowed to access.
+8. An `access token` (JWT) is generated, scoped to the `client ID` and the applications the client is allowed to access.

 > [!WARNING]
 > Invalid `key` or `secret` results in HTTP status code `401 Unauthorized`.